arshad4387/Groww-Analysis/README.md

   * There are no transaction costs affecting the P&L values.

 **Model Evaluations and Techniques:**
-*Grouping* and Aggregating: Using pandas groupby to summarize data.
+_Grouping and Aggregating_: Using pandas groupby to summarize data.

-Ranking: Finding top and bottom performing stocks using pandas' nlargest and nsmallest functions.
+_Ranking_: Finding top and bottom performing stocks using pandas' nlargest and nsmallest functions.

-Filtering: Ensuring only positive gains and negative losses are included in the respective summaries.
+_Filtering_: Ensuring only positive gains and negative losses are included in the respective summaries.
+_Visualization_: Using IPython display the DataFrames together.

+**Inferences:**
+  * Helps to understand which stocks and trade types are performing well and which are not.
+  * Easily identify top gains and top loss for each trade type.
+  * Understand the platform charges, brokerage and DP charges.

+**Future Possibilities:**
+  * Fetching current data of the stocks from a database or using API's.
+  * Incorporating machine learning models to predict future performance based on historical data.

+**Conclusion:**
+  This project provides a robust framework for analyzing stock trading performance, helping traders and investors make informed decisions.
+By identifying the top gainers and losers, one can refine trading strategies and improve profitability.